acantril/learn-cantrill-io-labs/00-aws-simple-demos/aws-lambda-s3-events/02_LABINSTRUCTIONS/Lambda_and_S3Events.md

 Load this link in a new tab (https://raw.githubusercontent.com/acantril/learn-cantrill-io-labs/master/00-aws-simple-demos/aws-lambda-s3-events/01_LABSETUP/policy/s3pixelator.json)
 Copy the entire contents into your clipboard and paste into the previous permissions policy code editor box
 Locate the words `REPLACEME` there should be `4` occurrences, 2 each for the source and processed buckets .. and for each of those one for the bucket and another for the objects in that bucket.
-Replace the term `REPLACEME` with the name you picked for your buckets above, in my example it is `donotusethisname`
+Replace the term `REPLACEME` with the name you picked for your buckets above, in my example it is `dontusethisname`
 You should end with 4 lines looking like this, only with `YOUR` bucket names

 ```
 "Resource":[
-	"arn:aws:s3:::donotusethisname-processed",
+	"arn:aws:s3:::dontusethisname-processed",
-	"arn:aws:s3:::donotusethisname-processed/*",
+	"arn:aws:s3:::dontusethisname-processed/*",
-	"arn:aws:s3:::donotusethisname-source/*",
+	"arn:aws:s3:::dontusethisname-source/*",
-	"arn:aws:s3:::donotusethisname-source"
+	"arn:aws:s3:::dontusethisname-source"
 ]

 ```